-Our conservators were brought in by The Durham Museum to conduct a condition assessment of plaster ceiling surfaces in the Great Hall, Swanson Gallery, and West End Corridor of The Durham Museum.
+Our conservators were brought in by The Durham Museum to conduct a condition assessment of plaster ceiling surfaces in the Great Hall, Swanson Gallery, and the West End Corridor of The Durham Museum.
 The purpose of the assessment was to evaluate the condition of historic ornamental plaster ceiling elements to support the development of strategies for needed repair.

 A survey of painted plaster ceilings at the Great Hall, Swanson Gallery, and West End Corridor identified several areas of cracking and instability where flat plaster is in need of reinforcement and repair.
 Limited visual examination of the rear of the Great Hall and Swanson Gallery ceilings from the attic space indicated that previous and ongoing plaster system damage stems from roof leaks associated with drainage systems and masonry details.

 Following on-site investigation, EverGreene provided a comprehensive condition survey mapping each type of deterioration to its location, and provided recommendations for interim stabilization and high-priority repairs in anticipation of full-scale restoration in the future.